Arabian-vACC/library/docs/aerodrome/doha-hamad/air.md

     **Controller**: "QTR40P, via A2, line up and wait runway 34R."

 ### 5.3.3 Take-off clearances
 Aircraft will be cleared for takeoff once adequate separation is ensured as outlined in sections 5.3.4 and 5.6.
 At the time of takeoff clearance, aircraft will be assigned their airborne frequency, either for Doha Approach East or West, or the next available station, such as Doha Radar or Doha Control.
-If none of these stations are online, aircraft will be instructed to monitor UNICOM 122.8.
+If none of these stations are online, aircraft will be instructed to monitor ADVISORY 122.8.

 !!! example
-    **Controller**: "QTR40P, airborne contact Doha Approach East 124.775, wind 330 degrees 7 knots, runway 34R, cleared for take-off."
+    **Controller**: "QTR40P, airborne contact Doha Approach 124.775, wind 140 degrees 2 knots, runway 34R, cleared for take-off."

 ### 5.3.4 Separation requirements
 #### 5.3.4.1 General